noulmon/movie_collections/README.md

     If the steps are followed correctly, the server will be up and running.

- 4. To gather all static files(not necessary as the system does not serve any static files):
+ 4. To gather all static files(not necessary as the system does not serve any static file):

     ```python manage.py collectstatic```